results on our special

 A problematic or nonexistent gutter system will damage your foundation and siding during rainstorms.

-It is the shape and structure that play the main role here.
+It is the shape and structure that plays the key role here.

 If this happens, water can enter your property, damage the ceiling, exterior wall or the trim.